learningmatter-mit/surface-sampling/README.md

 # Setup
 > [!NOTE]
 > We are using the private repo `git@github.mit.edu:MLMat/surface_sampling.git` repo for development.
-The private repo is a mirror of the public repo.
+The public repo will be a mirror of the private repo after I push the changes.
+For now, please use the private repo.

 To start, run `git clone git@github.com:learningmatter-mit/surface-sampling.git` to your local directory or a workstation.

 ## Conda environment